 Las Vegas shooting: Timeline of events

-A gunman inside a hotel room at a Las Vegas casino killed at least 58 people at a nearby music festival in a late Sunday night mass shooting, officials said Monday.
-More than 500 others were hurt in the incident.
+A gunman inside a Las Vegas casino killed at least 59 people at a nearby country music festival in a late Sunday night shooting, officials said.

+More than 520 others were hurt in the massacre, called the deadliest mass shooting in modern U.S. history, according to police.

 9:40 p.m.